 - Access new tools and techniques that will allow you to help empower immigrants and better leverage their skills, talents, and connections.

-- Shape a National Immigration Action Plan for Canada to help guide the future immigration system.
+- Shape recommendations to help guide the future immigration system.

 - Celebrating Canada’s 150th anniversary